 - Cultural and artistic projects and performances in music, dance, theatre, literature, and art

 - Unpaid voluntary support for clinical medical research

 - Assisting people in remote and isolated communities

 - Online facilities to educate, support and enrich the public.

 The culture of SY is also to actively support the artistic pursuits of visual art, music, dance and drama.
 Around Australia, Sahaja Yoga musicians from different cultural backgrounds have joined together to create music to promote and enhance a deep meditative experience through their ‘music for meditation’ groups.

 Community Social Services

-Meditation sessions using SY techniques have been delivered to a wide variety of organisations in the areas of community social services; corrective services; education; health and wellbeing; Indigenous community; multicultural communities; local and regional locations; corporate and small businesses.
+Meditation sessions using SY techniques have been delivered to a wide variety of organisations in the areas of community social services; corrective services; health and wellbeing; Indigenous community; multicultural communities; local and regional locations; corporate and small businesses.